jkoschma/genexplain-platform/docs/source/Workflows.md

 **PAPER**

 Smyth, G. K. (2005).
 Limma: linear models for microarray data.
 In: Bioinformatics and 68 RNA-seq Computational Biology Solutions using R and Bioconductor.
-R. Gentleman, V. Carey, S. Dudoit, R. Irizarry, W. Huber (eds), Springer, New York. [paper link][paper limma]
+R. Gentleman, V. Carey, S. Dudoit, R. Irizarry, W. Huber (eds), Springer, New York. [link][paper limma]

 ---

 [paper limma]: https://link.springer.com/chapter/10.1007/0-387-29362-0_23

 The outputs are stored in the specified folder ([result example][Limma guide wf result]) and contains one result table for each contrast ([result example][Contrast table]), one ANOVA table ([result example][Anova table]) for all coefficients as well as the resulting design matrix ([result example][Design matrix])that shows the assignment of input sample columns to factor levels.
 If the main factor has only two levels the ANOVA table is equivalent to the single contrast result table that is produced by this workflow.
 In an ANOVA table for more than two main factor levels, the first columns are the contrasts deduced from the main factor.
-Further information is provided by the Limma userguide ([guide link][limma guide]).
+Further information is provided by the Limma userguide ([limma guide][limma guide]).

 [Limma guide wf result]: https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Examples%20of%20workflows/Common/Normalized%20(RMA)%20DEGs%20with%20guided%20limma/limma_results/TNF%20vs%20None%20result